onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-8/README.md

 One can also use a single Ingress Controller to route traffic to multiple SDCs, using either <code>Host-based</code> or <code>Path-based</code> Ingress routing rules.

+The following two examples were tested using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) Ingress Controller.

 #### Host-based Routing Example

 In this example, three SDC deployments each use a different hostname as their base URL.